Death Ramps

 "Death Ramps" is an alias for British indie rock band Arctic Monkeys.
 They usually go under this name in collaboration with Miles Kane and fellow Sheffield artist Richard Hawley, and have released five tracks, all B-sides to Arctic Monkeys singles.

 Domino, their label, stated: "Unfortunately, we're not allowed to tell you the true identity of the Death Ramps but needless to say they're a band with A Certain Romance (wink, wink)."

+Name

 In an interview with Another Magazine in 2013, frontman Alex Turner stated:

+Turner lost his ring in June 2016.

 The Death Ramps / Nettles single

 The Death Ramps / Nettles single was released on 3 December 2007 on 7" vinyl, limited to just 250 copies.

 The songs are the B-sides from the Arctic Monkeys single "Teddy Picker", from their second album Favourite Worst Nightmare.